Document Vault Checklist

 - Check bank statements.
 Direct debits and standing orders reveal insurance policies, subscriptions, memberships, and other financial commitments.

-This checklist covers the most common documents needed after a death in the UK.
-Your situation may require additional documents not listed here.
-If the estate is complex (business interests, overseas assets, trusts), consider speaking to a solicitor or probate specialist.
+This checklist covers the documents most people need after a death in the UK.
+Your situation may call for others that are not listed here.
+If the estate is complicated, with business interests, assets abroad, or trusts, it is worth having a word with a solicitor or probate specialist.

 Related guides